My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 Pricing

-I did not do this for the money, and I will not get rich off of it, but let's talk prices.
+I did not do this for the money, and I will not get rich off of it.
+But you may need to pay something so let's talk prices.

 Udemy requires any course over 2 hours to charge at least $19.99 -- it cannot be free and it cannot be set at lower than $19.99.

-Now let's talk perception too.
-Many people are under the assumption that anything free is poor quality.
-Sometimes that is true as there are many free courses that just to market paid courses, goods, or services.
-Students who obtain free access to a quality course may not value it as much as a student who paid for it.
-People perceive value in something if they make a conscious choice to pay for it.
-That's an unfortunate reality about humans and their perceptions, and how they might be different from substance.
+Now let's talk perception.
+Many people are under the assumption that anything free is not valuable.
+Sometimes that is true.
+Some learners who obtain free access to a quality course (like mine) do not value it as much as a student who paid for it.
+People's perceptions of value are influenced by many things, and are not necessarily based in fact.
+Influences include displayed price, and whether they make a conscious choice to pay for it.
+In other words, human perception may not accurately detect substance, and price is a factor in that perception.

 I do not intend to take any money from current or past students at formal academic institutions, and nor do I intend to market paid courses towards schools where I teach.
 Thus: